Answering your questions about Career Counselling

 Consider the following questions:

-- What personal knowledge, perspectives, and experiences could you draw upon to create new career opportunities?
+• What unique experiences, knowledge, wisdom, and perspectives could you draw upon to create new career opportunities?

 Is ageism a reality?
 In some sectors, it does persist, but it isn’t a standard across all possible avenues for work.
 The world is changing, and aging populations are increasingly working well past 60.

-This is where reflective work helps to clarify the client’s position and to gather information.
-Research and information meetings can help identify further possibilities for crafting the next steps.
-And those next steps will follow a similar career change framework.
+This is where reflective work helps to clarify your position and to gather information.
+Reflecting on your experiences, and the perspectives, knowledge, and wisdom you possess after decades in the workforce is a valuable source of information.
+Getting creative with this information and layering this with research and informational meetings can help identify further possibilities for crafting the next steps.